nautiyaldeepak/demo/README.md

 =============================================

 ## Summary
 We'll be deploying 2 microservices on Kubernetes.
-Our first microservice will be a httpd server & our second microservice will be running php-fpm8.2.
-The php-fpm server will be using TCP socket at port 9000.
+Our first microservice will be a `httpd server` & our second microservice will be running `php-fpm8.2`.
+The php-fpm server will be using TCP socket at port `9000`.
 The user request will interact with httpd server & httpd server is going to act as a proxy server which is going to proxy forward the request to fpm server.

 ## All additional files created in this project
 ```